Potatoes for Christmas

 I was wondering if September is a good time to get some spuds into the garden to be ready for Christmas day?

-Yes, you can plant potatoes at this time of the year, especially in Dunedin.
+Yes, you can plant potatoes at this time of the year.
 Preparation is critical to the success of your crop.
-The site should be north facing, free draining and the rows for the potatoes should be slightly mounded to ensure excess rainfall does not pool around the newly planted potatoes.
+The site should be north-facing, free draining and the rows for the potatoes should be slightly mounded to ensure excess rainfall does not pool around the newly planted potatoes.

 Purchase some seed potatoes (available at your local garden centre) of the variety you wish to grow.
 Plant them approximately 20cm apart and five to eight centimetres below ground level and if possible there should be about 70cm between rows.